 Jenkins’ store, located at 1748 Seventh Street, soon expanded into the Slim Jenkins Café, which included his famous nightclub, restaurant, banquet space, and a market.
 The club was strategically located near the rail yards and the sites of former jazz clubs made popular in the 1920s.
 Jenkins capitalized on the club’s location, increasing patronage and attracted a racially mixed, middle-class clientele.
 Jenkins offered performances by celebrated African American musicians, including B.B.
 King, The Ink Spots, Dinah Washington, and Nat King Cole.
 The club also boasted a high-profile clientele, among them President Franklin D. Roosevelt, several Oakland mayors, and William Knowland, a Republican senator and owner of the Oakland Tribune.
 The Slim Jenkins Supper Club enjoyed such wide success that rumors surfaced that the club was financed by local gambling ringleader Charles “Raincoat” Jones, but those rumors were never substantiated.

 Jenkins successfully operated other businesses in the Seventh Street district and was known for his affiliation with and donations to the Republican Party.
 He was affectionately known as the “Mayor of West Oakland” and was a member of the Port Oakland Community Club, the Boys Club of Oakland, the National Association for the Advancement of Colored People (NAACP), and served as vice president of the Transbay Federal Savings and Loan Company.

 The Seventh Street district was forever altered during the 1960s when the United States Postal Service demolished twelve blocks of property to erect a new postal facility and again with the arrival of Oakland’s public transit system.

-Jenkins was married to Elsie Jenkins and died at the age of 76 in Oakland in 1967.
+Jenkins was married to Elsie Jenkins.
+He died in Oakland in 1967 at the age of 76.